 “I am currently a full-time pastor, serve on the board of our local public library, and along with co-creating The Adirondack Kids® book series am working on a non-fiction book concerning books written for children that are set in the Adirondacks, and writing a fiction book with my grandson, Levi!

 “Nothing, however, is more important to me than my faith and my family.
 Carol and I have been married for 42 years and I am second only to her in boasting about our three children and five grandchildren.”

 "I have a great passion for the outdoors.
 It's because of this passion I pursued a Bachelors degree from Houghton College in Outdoor Recreation, achieving this goal in 2012.
 While there, I trained with U.S. Army ROTC to broaden my skills and leadership knowledge and also obtained my wilderness first responder certification.
-This same passion drove me to join the Civil Air Patrol after college, and further my education in Search and Rescue and small aircraft piloting, and now I am nearing my open water scuba certification.
+This same passion drove me to join the Civil Air Patrol after college, and further my education in Search and Rescue and small aircraft piloting, and getting certified in open water scuba diving.

 "I have a great passion for storytelling.
 I love stories, whether it be in the form of books, film, photos or word of mouth.
 This passion is what has continually motivated me to write the best-selling children's book, The Adirondack Kids®, and to speak about the importance of reading and writing to thousands of students, teachers, and parents over the past 20 years.